 - 8.61 Where any of the remote gambling equipment used in a transaction which is known or suspected to involve money laundering is located in Great Britain (as well as equipment located in Northern Ireland), the known or suspected money laundering activity must be reported to the NCA.
-Operators must provide the Commission with the unique reference numbers allocated by the UKFIU of the NCA, for reports submitted by them, within five working days of receipt thereof, in accordance with licence condition 15.2.1. - 8.62 Where the remote gambling equipment used in a transaction which is known or suspected to involve money laundering is located outside Great Britain, but involves a British customer, and the jurisdiction in which the equipment is located is not a member of the Egmont Group (or the jurisdiction does not include gambling businesses under AML or CTF legislation, or prohibits online gambling), the known or suspected money laundering activity must be reported to the NCA.
+Operators must provide the Commission with the unique reference numbers allocated by the UKFIU of the NCA, for reports submitted by them, within five working days of receipt thereof, in accordance with licence condition 15.2.1. - Where the remote gambling equipment used in a transaction which is known or suspected to involve money laundering is located outside Great Britain, but involves a British customer, and the jurisdiction in which the equipment is located is not a member of the Egmont Group (or the jurisdiction does not include gambling businesses under AML or CTF legislation, or prohibits online gambling), the known or suspected money laundering activity must be reported to the NCA.
 Operators must provide the Commission with the unique reference numbers allocated by the UKFIU of the NCA, for reports submitted by them, within five working days of receipt thereof, in accordance with licence condition 15.2.1. - 8.63 In all other cases, the known or suspected money laundering activity must be reported to the FIU of the jurisdiction in which the remote gambling equipment used in a transaction, which is known or suspected to involve money laundering, is located.
-The relevant report will then be shared with the NCA through the Egmont Group, where appropriate.172 Where circumstances permit, operators should provide the Commission with the unique reference numbers allocated by the applicable FIU, for reports concerning British customers, within five days of receipt thereof. - 8.64 These reporting requirements are summarised in the table below:
+The relevant report will then be shared with the NCA through the Egmont Group, where appropriate.174 Where circumstances permit, operators should provide the Commission with the unique reference numbers allocated by the applicable FIU, for reports concerning British customers, within five days of receipt thereof. - 8.64 These reporting requirements are summarised in the table below:

-Customer Location of remote gambling equipment Member of Egmont Group?
-Report suspicious activity to Unique reference numbers (URNs) British or Non-British customer Britain or Northern Ireland Yes NCA Operators should provide the Commission with the URNs allocated by the NCA within five working days British customer Outside Britain No Yes, but domestic FIU does not receive gambling SARs Country prohibits online gambling NCA Operators should provide the Commission with the URNs allocated by the NCA within five working days
+Customer Location of Member of Egmont Report Unique reference numbers (URNs) Group? remote suspicious gambling activity to equipment British or Britain or Operators should provide the Commission with Yes NCA Non-British Northern the URNs allocated by the NCA within five customer Ireland working days NCA Operators should provide the Commission with British Outside Britain the URNs allocated by the NCA within five customer' Yes, but domestic FIU does not receive working days gambling SARs Country prohibits online gambling

-172 Note that in the case of operators where the remote gambling equipment used in a transaction which is known or suspected to involve money laundering is located in Gibraltar and involves a British customer, known or suspected money laundering activity must be reported to the Gibraltar FIU and the UKFIU.
+174 Note that in the case of operators where the remote gambling equipment used in a transaction which is known or suspected to involve money laundering is located in Gibraltar and involves a British customer, known or suspected money laundering activity must be reported to the Gibraltar FIU and the UKFIU.

-British or Outside Yes Domestic Where circumstances permit, operators should Non-British customer Britain FIU provide the Commission with the URNs allocated by the FIU, for reports concerning British customers, within five working days
+British or Non-British customer Outside Britain Yes Domestic FIU Where circumstances permit, operators should provide the Commission with the URNs allocated by the FIU, for reports concerning British customers, within five working days

-- See paragraphs 8.57 and 8.58 - Britain means England, Scotland and Wales
+- See paragraphs 8.57 and 8.58

+- Britain means England, Scotland and Wales

-In the case of operators where the remote gambling equipment used in a transaction which is known or suspected to involve money laundering is located in Gibraltar and involves a British customer, known or suspected money laundering activity must be reported to the Gibraltar FIU and the UKFIU
+- In the case of operators where the remote gambling equipment used in a transaction which is known or suspected to involve money laundering is located in Gibraltar and involves a British customer, known or suspected money laundering activity must be reported to the Gibraltar FIU and the UKFIU